When your orthodontist suggests rubber bands for braces treatment, you may be afraid and ask, “Do rubber bands on braces hurt?”

 7. Use dental wax.

-Orthodontic wax can solve any kind of problem with braces, even help relieve pain.
+Orthodontic wax can solve any kind of problem with braces, and even help relieve pain.

 If you think any part of the brackets or wire gets broken after getting rubber bands, you can use dental wax to fix the issue.
 This may relieve pain and discomfort.